Berthold von Schenk

 Berthold von Schenk (1895–1974) was a pastor of Lutheran Church–Missouri Synod and pioneer of Lutheran liturgical renewal.

 Rev. von Schenk was trained for ordained ministry at Concordia Seminary, St. Louis, and served first as pastor of a mission congregation in St. Louis, Bethesda Lutheran Church.
 Notably he served as an inner-city pastor of Our Saviour Lutheran Church and School in The Bronx, New York.
 He was an internationally renowned author and scholar.
 He participated in the first of ecumenical Protestant-Roman Catholic consultations prior to Second Vatican Council.

 Son of Walter von Schenk (1852-1921) who came from Germany to the United States and was a member of the Schenck zu Schweinsberg family.
 He and his descendants dropped the long version of the family name.

-He was a cousin of Claus Schenk Graf von Stauffenberg, who tried to assassinate Adolf Hitler.
+In an article published in 2010 it was claimed that Berthold von Schenk was a cousin of Claus Schenk Graf von Stauffenberg, who tried to assassinate Adolf Hitler.
+However, this is not the case as the families Schenk zu Schweinsberg and Schenk von Stauffenberg are not related.